Know what a choccy biccy is? Ever go surfing before you went to class or … Read more

 TEAN interns are guaranteed housing in secure, fully-furnished apartments in the host city.
 Apartments are centrally located within walking distance of public transport.
 A homestay with a local Kiwi family may be possible for students interning in smaller cities.

-Events & Excursions
+Orientation & Excursions